-Poor coordination with limited motor skills
+Poor coordination and limited motor skills;

 How Often Does Cerebral Palsy Occur?

+Approximately 70% of cerebral palsy cases are the result of birth injury.
 Cerebral palsy is second only to autism as a cause of disability in children.
 Although the incidence of the condition varies by geographical region, it affects between 2.9 and 3.8 out of every 10000 children in the United States.

 What Signs May Indicate that a Child Will Have Cerebral Palsy

 If the delivery delayed more than 24 hours after membranes ruptured, the baby was transferred to intensive care, or an MRI was ordered, it may indicate concern that your child suffered brain damage at birth.
 Signs to be aware of in your baby include: